Chitré: Economy and transportation

-Chitré has many amenities and conveniences similar to Panama City like: hotels, restaurants with national and international food, banks, stores, internet access, multilevel malls, telecommunication systems, etc. It is one of Panama highest developed cities and one of the most industrialized ones which provides the country and part of the continent with fuels, meats and clothes.
+Chitré has many amenities and conveniences similar to Panama City like: hotels, restaurants with national and international food, banks, stores, internet access, multilevel malls, telecommunication systems, etc. It is one of Panama's highest developed cities and one of the most industrialized ones which provides the country and part of the continent with fuels, meats and clothes.

 The city of Chitré "has become the commercial center for the central provinces of the country."
 Credit cards, such as Visa, MasterCard and American Express are accepted in almost every shopping mall, grocery stores, supermarkets, pharmacies, restaurants, hotels and car rental agencies.

 The city has cheaper shops and markets, all located in the city's downtown, along with trading places and sale stores, it also has a plaza and some factories, of service, Heavy and touristic based industry.

 In alignment with the growth of the city the Cubitá Boutique Resort & Spa is currently in construction.
 There will be 100 rooms in the hotel and it shares the property with 64 residential apartments, 26 houses, a Chapel and commercial plaza.
 The hotel expects to open its doors to the public in 2013.

 There is a large regional bus terminal in Chitré; destinations include Las Minas, Las Tablas, Los Posos, Ocú, Panama City, Pesé, Santiago, and Tonosí.
 Chitré's small airport offers flights to Panama City on Air Panama.

 Culture

-The Chitreans are friendly and cheerful by themselves.
-They celebrate and fully enjoy parties with people even if they aren't from the town.

-The cooperation and good dealing are the rule and not the exception for Chitre people.
-Chitre city is a result of that statement and it is very peaceful and secure, which makes this city a paradise for retired people who want to live away from big disturbing cities.

-The carnival celebrations in the city are well-known worldwide.
-It's one of the most famous in the country and are held every year in February, receiving overseas people and non-residents of the city from other Panama provinces.
+The carnival celebrations in the city are well known worldwide.
+It is one of the most famous in the country and are held every year in February, receiving overseas people and non-residents of the city from other Panama provinces.
 The Holy Week, Corpus Christi, and St. John the Baptist, patron saint of the city, are also famous celebrations domestically.

-Province pride is played every summer in the Baseball championships.
-Chitre host whole matches of the province at Rico Cedeno Stadium.
-The historical success on National championships made us as one of the most winning provinces in this sport, who is the most important not only in Chitre city or Herrera province area even in whole country.
+Province pride is played every summer in the baseball championships.
+Chitre hosts whole matches of the province at Rico Cedeno Stadium.
+The historical success on National championships made it one of the most winning provinces.

 The last title was obtained in 2007, when Herrera was triple champion from 2005 to 2007.